jdoughty04/NBody/README.md

 Arg 1 : The number of seconds to simulate in total

-Arg 2 : The number of seconds simulated per frame (more accurate when smaller, but slower)
+Arg 2 : The number of seconds simulated per frame

 Example usage: ./NBody 100000000 100000 < planets.txt